 The issue of the nature and hence functions of this deity is made even more complex by the discussion on the scope of the theonym, since there are those who argue that Bandua was actually a common word for god or genius and that it was the epithet that expressed individuality (Hoz Bravo & Fernández Palacio 2002: 46.1).
 Which, if true, would mean that most of the archaeological findings refer to multiple deities, not just one.
-A closely related issue is Bandua’s gender, since the depiction on the Spanish patera suggests not only that He was actually a She, but also that Bandua was equated with Fortuna or Tutela, making it a local deity of the community or groups of its inhabitants, just like so many Lares and local genii (Blázquez Martínez 2006: 211; Hoz Bravo & Fernández Palacio 2002: 46.2).
-This hypothesis was opposed by Jorge de Alarcão (2009: 99) and José d’ Encarnação (2010: 528-9), as well as F. Marco, who defended that the theonym was that of a single god whose male gender is indicated by that of the epithets and whose function would have been that of protector, thus explaining His identification with Tutela (Blázquez Martínez 1998: 258).
+There’s also the issue of Bandua’s gender, since the depiction on the Spanish patera suggests not only that he was actually a she, but also that Bandua was equated with Fortuna or Tutela, making it a local deity of the community or groups of its inhabitants, just like so many Lares and local genii (Blázquez Martínez 2006: 211; Hoz Bravo & Fernández Palacio 2002: 46.2).
+This hypothesis was opposed to by Jorge de Alarcão (2009: 99) and José d’ Encarnação (2010: 528-9), as well as F. Marco, who defended that the theonym was that of a single god whose male gender is indicated by that of the epithets and whose function would have been that of protector, thus explaining His identification with Tutela (Blázquez Martínez 1998: 258).

 Finally, there are also theories that try to explain the variations of the theonym regionally, namely by proposing that they were the product of different accents.
-Specifically, it’s been noted that the form bandue north of the river Douro, in ancient Callaecia, and of bande/ei/i in Roman Lusitania (Redentor 2008: 115).
-At the heart of those regional accents, apart from the distance and cultural differences, would have also been difficulties in the use of the Latin script to express native languages or the persistence of archaisms in the Latinization of the Iberian west (Freitas Ferreira 2012: 76).
+Specifically, it’s been noted that the form bandue is prevalent north of the river Douro, in ancient Callaecia, whereas bande/ei/i is common in Roman Lusitania (Redentor 2008: 115).
+At the heart of those regional accents, apart from the distance and cultural differences, there may have been difficulties in the use of the Latin script to express native languages or the persistence of archaisms in the Latinization of the Iberian west (Freitas Ferreira 2012: 76).
 That idea was picked up by Marques Leitão, who defended that the regional variations of the theonym do not preclude the fundamental unity of the deity, which he believes to be male (2015: 114).
-On that note, here’s another possibility on the debate over the gender of Bandua: it has been suggested that the pre-Roman language of northwestern Iberian had identical endings for male and female (Hoz Bravo & Fernández Palacios 2002: 46.1), which would open the door for a contradictory equation with Roman deities, sometimes as a god, sometimes as a goddess.
-And also based on written variations of the theonym, some speculate that the cult of Bandua originated in northern Iberia and later expanded south, into Lusitania (Monteiro Teixeira 2014: 78).
+On that note, here’s another possibility on the gender of Bandua: it has been suggested that the pre-Roman language of north-western Iberian had identical endings for male and female (Hoz Bravo & Fernández Palacios 2002: 46.1), which would open the door for a contradictory equation with Roman deities, sometimes as a god, sometimes as a goddess.
+And also based on spelling variations of the theonym, some speculate that the cult of Bandua originated in northern Iberia and later expanded south into Lusitania (Monteiro Teixeira 2014: 78).

 3. Work hypothesis

-This goes to show that Bandua’s equation with Tutela or Fortuna in Spanish patera doesn’t necessarily mean that He was a She, but that, for an individual of a Romanized community, the god’s function resembled that of those two goddesses and He was thus equatable with them.
+This goes to show that Bandua’s equation with Tutela or Fortuna in the Spanish patera doesn’t necessarily mean that he was a she, but that, for an individual of a Romanized community, the god’s function resembled that of those two goddesses and thus he was equatable with them.
 Even if that meant a gender contradiction, much like Bast’s identification with Artemis contradicted the virginity of the latter or the lustfulness of the former.
 Because syncretism is a matter of focus on the resemblances while ignoring the differences.
-Hence, one can easily reject the zero-sum game in which either Bandua was identified with Tutela/Fortuna or with Mars, as if one thing prevented the other.
-That’s not what happened with Nodens or Visucius and therefore an Iberian god could have been equated differently depending on the individual or communities.
+Hence, one can easily reject the zero-sum logic by which either Bandua was identified with Tutela/Fortuna or with Mars, as if one thing prevented the other.
+That’s not what happened with Nodens or Visucius, meaning an Iberian god could have been equated differently depending on the individual or communities.

 4. Ideas for a modern cult

-With that in mind, the choice of festive days for Bandua may be dictated by the History of the community He’s asked to protect.
-For example, the founding of the city or country or the anniversary of a fundamental event that ensured their survival or laid the foundations of their prosperity.
-And then He should be giving a corresponding epithet.
-For greater precision, one can add a second title for the specific purposes of a sacrifice.
+With that in mind, the choice of festive days for Bandua may be dictated by the history of the community he’s asked to protect.
+For example, the founding of the city or country or the anniversary of a fundamental event that ensured its survival or laid the foundations of its prosperity.
+And he should be given a corresponding epithet or, for greater precision, one can add a second title for the specific purposes of a sacrifice.
 For instance, Bandua Portuense as a local aspect of Bandua that protects the city of Porto in a general way, worshipped on July 14 (day of the municipal charter of 1123), and Bandua Portuense Soter or Saviour in the event of a natural disaster or another emergency that calls for the quick assistance to the inhabitants of the city.

 As for symbols and animals, the ox is a possibility, given that it’s closely related to the bull and represents both prosperity and strength.
 From Mars one can get the woodpecker and perhaps add the ram, which is simultaneously an inhabitant of high ground and a symbol of defensive combat.
-One can also use a shield with, perhaps with depiction of one of these animals or at least a wall crown – like the coat of arms of every Portuguese municipality – and superimposed on a tree as a symbol of communal life.
+One can also use a shield, perhaps with a depiction of one of those animals or at least a walled crown – like in the coat of arms of every Portuguese municipality – and superimposed on a tree as a symbol of communal life.